Updated: June 23, 2022

 2.7.
 Newsjacking Post

 Similar to the Thought Leadership Post, newsjacking shows that you are relevant and that you know what’s happening around you.
 You present your audience with the trends, educate them, and provoke a dialogue.
 By definition, “Newsjacking is the art and science of injecting your ideas into a breaking news story and generating tons of media coverage and social media engagement.”
 To give you an example, every year new graphic design trends arise and dictate the style of all visuals that surround us.
-Our team has already researched and shared thoughts on the upcoming graphic design trends for 2021.
+Our team has already researched and shared thoughts on the graphic design trends for 2021.

 3. Working title

 I already touched upon the well-known fear of a blank page, but what about the fear of creating an eye-catching title for your blog post?
 As with many other things in life, if we take small steps towards a goal, it’s only a matter of time to achieve that goal.
-One of the best practices is to just come up with a working title, containing your basic idea, keyword, for example: “remembering facts”.
+One of the best practices is to just come up with a working title, containing your basic idea, and keyword, for example: “remembering facts”.
 Once you’ve dug into your topic, you can go back and continue refining the title – “trouble remembering facts and tasks”, and maybe in the end: “Helpful Tips and Tools to Organize Your Day”.

 Another useful tip is to keep your character count under 70 so that Google displays your whole blog title in a search and to include your keyword (focus word of your blog post) in your title.
 But more on that, later in this article.